 Note.
 Krajbich, I., Armel, C. & Rangel, A. Visual fixations and the computation and comparison of value in simple choice.
 Nat Neurosci 13, 1292–1298 (2010). https://doi.org/10.1038/nn.2635.
 Copyright Nature Neuroscience.

-DDMs are used to describe how humans make simple decisions.
-These models describe the brain sampling evidence (drift) that is also disrupted by noise (diffusion) and integrates this over time until a threshold is passed, and a decision is made (Bitzer, Park, Blankenburg, & Kiebel, 2014).
-In relation to this project, subjects are sampling between two previously rated food items.
+DDMs are used to describe how humans make these types of simple decisions., as depicted in Fig. 2, Every trial, a relative decision value (RDV), denoted by W, is computed.
+The evolution of this signal is given by

 W(t + dt) = W(t) + v * dt + n (1)

+where t denotes time from the start of the decision, dt is a time step used in simulating the model,, v is the mean drift rate, and n is Gaussina white noise.
+The mean drift rate is propotional to the value different of the left and right items, as measured by the rating scale.
+The RDV starts at a/2, and a choice is made the first time that it crosses one of the fixed barriers: choice = left if the top barrier is crossed, and choice = right if the bottom barrier is crossed.
+As depicted in the figure, the model makes predictions about the probability of choosing left, and the distribution of reaction times, for any value of the mean drift rate v.

-In (1), which represents the DDM as an equation, W is a location at any given time between 0 and a, t is time, dt is a time step in the simulation, v is the mean drift rate, and n is random noise.
-As subjects gain experience in evaluating options, the noise of the sampling process should decrease, with a natural gain improvement in the choice process.
-Specifically, subjects should make faster and more accurate decisions between food items.
+The main hypothesis to be tested in this project is that as subjects gain experience in evaluating options, the noise of the sampling process should decrease, which would result in an improvement in the quality of decisions, as well as faster choices. .

-In relation to Figure 2, we expect the amount of time to decrease before a barrier is hit as well as the number of shifts between a and 0 to decrease before a barrier is hit.
-As noise increases, we expect the shifts between left and right to increase and the subject to take longer when deciding.
+We validated this hypothesis by simulating choice data using the DDM for different amounts of noise.
+The results are shown in Figure 3.

 Fig.2.
 DDM.
 DDM representing the observations along the y axis and the upper line is the threshold barrier for the correct choice, barrier a, and the lower line is the threshold barrier for the incorrect choice, barrier 0.
 The middle black horizontal line represents time.
 The thin jagged line represents the noise in the brain on a single trial when evidence is accumulated.
 The speed of accumulation is determined by the drift rate, v.
 The upper blue line and lower red line indicates reaction time.
 A decision is made when the trajectory of the jagged lines reaches either a or 0. t0 is the gap of time where the stimulus is presented, and the subject starts accumulating evidence.

-In DDMs, sigma is a variable that captures the amount of noise in the decision-making process.
-The magnitude of sigma determines the number of errors in the process.
-The greater the sigma level shows an increase in frequency of errors.
-Altering sigma levels in predicted simulations using a random sample with a normal distribution is impactful because it shows what to expect for a real dataset at those levels.